A Gun Fightin' Gentleman

 A Gun Fightin' Gentleman is a 1919 American Western film directed by John Ford and starring Harry Carey.
 Because only three reels of originally five or six are known to exist, this film is considered a partially lost film.

 Plot

-As described in a film magazine, ranch owner Cheyenne Harry (Carey) is the victim of a plot engineered by land speculator John Merritt (Sherry), who uses a doctored title to deprive Harry of his land holdings.
+As described in a film magazine, ranch owner Cheyenne Harry is the victim of a plot engineered by land speculator John Merritt, who uses a doctored title to deprive Harry of his land holdings.
 Powerless in the face of his opponent's superior knowledge of the law, Harry is forced to retaliate by appropriating Merritt's payroll.
-Later he abducts Merritt's daughter Helen (O'Connor) and holds her pending settlement of their dispute.
+Later he abducts Merritt's daughter Helen and holds her pending settlement of their dispute.
 A settlement is effected in due time, but not before Harry has won the heart of the young woman.